 The focus on an upward and forward swing of the thigh should be combined with a focus on a sharp swing of the arm in a downwards and backward direction.
 Our brains are wired to produce coordinated oppositely directed movements of the leg and arm.
 Because the brain can apply more finely tuned control of our arms and hands than to our legs and feet, more precise control can be achieved by placing the main focus on the arm swing.
 Precision in timing of the flexion of the hip is necessary to ensure that the swing does not lead to over-striding .

 The required mental image of the swing is cultivated by the swing drill.
 However the swing drill does not involve getting airborne and hence does not help develop the association of a conscious swing with a forceful non-conscious push of the stance leg.
 For this, I find the Pose Change of Support (CoS) drill is effective.
 This drill entails alternating shift of stance from one leg to the other without forward motion.
-The mental focus is on a precise flexion of knee and hip of the leg that is relinquishing the role of supporting the body; not on driving the other leg downwards.
+The mental focus is on a precise flexion of knee and hip of the ‘swing’ leg as it lifts off from stance; not on driving the other leg downwards.

 Although CoS is a Pose drill, you do not have to invest faith in the claim that gravity provides forward propulsion to benefit from it.
 In fact CoS is similar to the major form of the ‘Hundred Up’ drill developed by WG George, the world’s fastest miler in the nineteenth century.
-In contrast to Pose CoS, the ‘Hundred Up’ places emphasis on flexion of the hip to bring the knee to the level of the hip.
+While similar to Pose CoS, the ‘Hundred Up’ places emphasis on flexion of the hip to bring the knee to the level of the hip.
 This makes the drill quite effortful, but I do not think it is essential to lift the knee to hip height.
 The greatest focus should be on precise timing.
-George did place emphasis on the well-controlled swing of the arms, which helps promote precise timing, though I recommend raising the arm higher and closer to the chest during the forward arm swing than is depicted in George’s model (Figure 3) as I believe a higher arm action promotes better control of the swinging leg and minimises risk of over-striding.
+George did place emphasis on the well-controlled swing of the arms, which helps promote precise timing.
+I recommend raising the arm somewhat higher and closer to the chest during the forward arm swing than is depicted in George’s model (Figure 3) as I believe bringing the arm close to the chest promotes better control of the swinging leg and minimises risk of over-striding.

 In conclusion, in my opinion Pose and its more recent re-incarnations encourage a helpful focus on an effective swing without over-striding, while minimising the risk of harmful conscious interference in the essential push.
 I do not consider that it is necessary to invest faith in an illusory horizontal propulsive effect of gravity in order to achieve this helpful focus on the swing.